Siren (alarm): History

 To direct a siren's sound and to maximize its power output, a siren is often fitted with a horn, which transforms the high-pressure sound waves in the siren to lower-pressure sound waves in the open air.

-The electrically powered cylinder siren used to alert the town of Lowestoft during World War Two.
+The air raid siren used to alert the town of Lowestoft during World War II.

 The earliest way of summoning volunteer firemen to a fire was by ringing of a bell, either mounted atop the fire station, or in the belfry of a local church.
 As electricity became available, the first fire sirens were manufactured.
 In 1886 French electrical engineer Gustave Trouvé developed a siren to announce the silent arrival of his electric boats.
 Two early fire siren manufacturers were William A. Box Iron Works, who made the "Denver" sirens as early as 1905, and the Inter-State Machine Company (later the Sterling Siren Fire Alarm Company) who made the ubiquitous Model "M" electric siren, which was the first dual tone siren.
 The popularity of fire sirens took off by the 1920s, with many manufacturers including the Federal Electric Company and Decot Machine Works creating their own sirens.
 Since the 1970s, many communities have since deactivated their fire sirens as pagers became available for fire department use.
 Some sirens still remain as a backup to pager systems.

 During the Second World War, the British civil defence used a network of sirens to alert the general population to the imminence of an air raid.
 A single tone denoted an "all clear".
 A series of tones denoted an air raid.